-The conditions of use are specified in the authorisation reports which are accessible via the list of authorised biocides.
+The conditions of use are specified in the registration reports which are accessible via the list of authorised biocidal products.

-Every person responsible for obtaining authorisation for the placing of a biocide on the market must take the necessary measures in order for the biocide to be classified, packaged and labelled in compliance with the law.
+Every person responsible for the registration of a biocide to be placed on the market must take the necessary measures in order for the biocide to be classified, packaged and labelled in compliance with the law.

-Biocides which are likely to be confused with food, beverages or animal feed must be packaged so as to reduce the risk of such errors to a minimum.
+Biocides which are likely to be mixed up with food, beverages or animal feed must be packaged so as to reduce the risk of such errors to a minimum.
 If these products are accessible to the general public, they should contain components intended to prevent ingestion (such as bittering agents) and, specifically, they should not be attractive to children!
-The person responsible for placing a biocide on the Belgian market must ensure that the labelling does not mislead the consumer with respect to the risk to human health, animal health or the environment.
-It should also not be misleading as regards its efficacy.
+The person responsible for placing a biocide on the Belgian market must ensure that the labelling does not mislead the consumer regarding the risk to human health, animal health or the environment.
+It should also not be misleading regarding its efficacy.